 Cost of living in New Orleans

 Mostly as a result of the exodus of residents out of the city after Hurricane Katrina, the real-estate market in New Orleans has become incredibly competitive.
-It is possible to live comfortably in the Crescent City for a fraction of the cost residents pay in similar metropolitan areas such as Philadelphia, Baltimore and Atlanta.
+It is possible to live comfortably in the city for a fraction of the cost residents pay in similar metropolitan areas such as Philadelphia, Baltimore and Atlanta.

 Lifestyle in New Orleans

-+ Pro: NOLA is a foodie’s dream
++ PRO: A foodie's dream

-+ Pro: Festivals galore
++ PRO: Festivals galore

 Weather in New Orleans

-- Con: Bugs everywhere
+- CON: Bugs everywhere